 At the end of the book there is also a very helpful section called “Recommended Resource Groups.“ In this section one can find the many groups that are actively working to improve animal rights all over the world and where or how one can find them or contact them.

-As I stated above, as soon as I saw the book, I felt the energy that radiated from it, that drew me to reading it.
+As I shared above, as soon as I saw the book, I felt the energy that radiated from it draw me to reading it.
 And I was right – the book moved me and educated me on things that I thought I knew, and yet upon reading the book realized how much I still didn’t know.

 If you are looking for an amazing educational experience in a fun way, then this book promises to deliver.
 It is funny, it is sad, it is heart wrenching and at the same time eloquent in how it lays out the facts, plain and simple for the reader to absorb, without being overwhelmed.